ozziej/PostRebel/docs/workspaces-and-secrets.md

 - No risk of committing secrets
 - Easy onboarding for new team members

-## Current Workspace Limitations
+## Current Workspace Features

-The current implementation:
+The current implementation includes:
-- ✅ Workspace creation and switching
+- ✅ Workspace creation, editing, and deletion
 - ✅ Automatic secrets splitting/merging
 - ✅ Git initialization per workspace
 - ✅ Visual indicators for secrets
+- ✅ Per-request execution history with configurable retention
+- ✅ Configurable workspaces storage directory
-- ⚠️ Backward compatible (works without workspaces)
+- ✅ Backward compatible (works without workspaces)

 Note: If you have existing collections/environments in the old structure (root-level `collections/` and `environments/` folders), they will still work.
 Select "No Workspace" in the dropdown to access them.